SepulchralVerdigris/path2victory/Base Game.md

 **Saving Throws (Fortitude, Reflex and Will):** These three stats work the same way: they can cause a power to be negated or have a diminished effect.

-**HP:** HP (“hit points”) is the maximum amount of damage a creature can take before it becomes helpless and begins to die.
-The creature’s current HP begins at its maximum, and is reduced as the creature takes damage.
+**HP:** HP (“hit points”) is the total amount of damage a creature can take before it becomes helpless and begins to die.
+The creature’s current HP begins at maximum, and is reduced as the creature takes damage.
 If the creature is healed, its current HP increases – but can never exceed the maximum HP.

 When a creature reaches 0 HP, it is dying.
 It falls prone, gains the helpless status and cannot act except to make recovery checks on its turn (more details under “Conditions and combat statuses” and “Dying”, below).

-**Speed:** Speed is the maximum distance the creature can move with a single Stride action.
+**Speed:** Speed is the maximum number of squares the creature can move with a single Stride action.

 Some creatures have special movement modes, represented with a symbol.
 These include Flight, Burrowing, Wall Climb and Aquatic and are described under “Movement modes” below.

 ### Features

 The special rules governing a creature, including the special actions that it can take, are described on its card.
-Each feature has some or all of the following details:
+Each feature has some of the following details:

 **Number of Uses:** When a feature is marked with ☐, 🄳 or 🄴 it means that it can only be used that many times in a battle.
 Each time it is used, check off one of the boxes.
 Once all boxes have been checked off, it cannot be used again.

 The difference between the types of checkbox only matter for long-term play.
 In long-term play:

 * ☐ Consumable: After this box is checked off, it is never recovered.
 The potion is drunk or the scroll burns up.

-* 🄳 Daily: After this box is checked off, it remains checked until the creature can rest safely for eight hours.
+* 🄳 Daily: After this box is checked off, it is recovered when creature rests for eight hours.

-* 🄴 Encounter: After this feature is used, it remains checked until the end of the battle.
+* 🄴 Encounter: After this box is checked off, it is recovered after the scenario ends.

 **Name:** The name of the feature.

-**Action Points:** Some features are actions; these are active features that must be performed by the creature.
+**Action Points:** Some features are actions; these only come into effect if the creature uses them.

-A creature typically gets two action points on its turn, and can spend those action points to perform actions.
-An action that costs one action point is indicated with one dot (“●”); an action that costs two action points is indicated with two dots (“●●”).
+A creature typically gets two action points (AP) on its turn, which it spends to perform actions.
+A cost of 1 AP is indicated with “●”; a cost of 2 AP with “●●”.

-Some actions are reactions (indicated with ↻); they are performed outside of the creature’s turn.
-Between each of its turns, a creature can only take one reaction.
+Some actions are reactions (indicated with ↻); they can be performed outside of the creature’s turn.
+From the start of the creature’s turn to the start of its next turn, a creature can only take one reaction.

-Some actions require zero action points – these are called free actions and are indicated with a hollow dot (“○”).
-These can only be performed on the creature’s turn, but they do not cost any action points to use.
+Some actions cost zero AP – these are called free actions and are indicated with “○”.
+If these have a precondition, they can be used outside of a creature’s turn if that precondition is met.
+Otherwise, these can only be performed on the creature’s turn.

 **Precondition:** Some features, especially reactions, may have preconditions that must be met before they can be used.
 For example, the basilisk’s *petrifying glance* can only be used if and when a creature within 6 squares and within line of sight begins its turn.